 How to build Assistant conversations

-Your apps can appear on a variety of surfaces such as phones that support audio and display experiences or a Google Home device that supports audio-only experiences.
+Your apps can appear on a variety of surfaces such as phones that support audio and display experiences or a voice-activated speaker that supports audio-only experiences.
 To create the best experiences for all your users, first start by designing the voice-only experience.
 This is the easiest way to create a natural sounding conversation, which is still required for visual experiences.
 See our design principles on how to start writing great dialogs.

 From there, supplement your conversation with components for the screen, such as basic cards and lists.
 Actions on Google also lets you supply different TTS audio and display responses when needed.